 If tool lubrication is provided by an automatic dispenser, please read carefully.
 When delivery is continuous and the output is properly adjusted, the amount dispensed will be sufficient in volume to replenish the amount consumed during normal breaker operations.
-Any interruptions with the grease delivery will require special attention before the breaker can be returned to service.
-Delivery interruptions include:
+Any interruptions from normal grease delivery will require special attention before the breaker is returned to service.
+Interruptions from normal delivery include:

-- Installing a replacement tool - Tool and bushings are wiped clean for inspection - A grease line is replaced or added - Operating the dispenser beyond the minimum level mark has depleted the reservoir
+- New replacement tool installed - New replacement bushings installed or wiped clean of grease for purpose of inspection - Any grease line is replaced or added - Operating the grease dispenser beyond the minimum mark has depleted the reservoir

-For new tools and tools wiped clean for inspection, prior to insertion, pre-lubricate by spreading a layer of clean grease over entire surface of tool shank including the slots for the retainer.
-Grease further after the tool is installed.
-Read and follow the re-lubrication instructions in Section 10.4.
-Any new grease line must be pre-filled.
-All pockets of air must be purged until delivery is continuous.
+Prior to insertion, pre-lubricate new tools or tools wiped clean for inspection.
+Spread a layer of clean grease to cover surface of tool shank including the retainer slots.
+Further greasing is required after it is installed.
+Read and follow instructions for relubrication in Section 10.4.
+New grease lines must be Pre-filled.
+Purge all pockets of air until delivery is continuous.

-Fig. 10-7 Pre-Lube the Tool Shank
+Fig. 10-6 Pre-Lube the Tool Shank